Claire Howard-Robinson DO, ESO – Clinic Proprietor

 His interest in mind body medicine has spurred research and attendance at courses on different healing modalities from around the world.

-Sebastian is currently training for his second marathon but enjoys a mixture of yoga, meditation, calisthenics and weight lifting and to keep his mind and body healthy.
-He also enjoys playing the guitar, dancing, reading and surfing.
+Sebastian has just completed his second marathon and enjoys a mixture of yoga, meditation, calisthenics and weight lifting to keep his mind and body healthy.
+He also loves reading, going for long walks and spending time with his partner and daughter.

 She was drawn to the profession following her own experience of being treated by an osteopath.
 She discovered that the founding principles are in line with her personal views about health and a natural approach to healthcare that encourages the body’s innate self-healing mechanisms.
 While studying, she undertook additional training in sports and deep tissue massage to complement her skills in body work.
 She is currently undertaking post-graduate training in classical osteopathy to further explore the holistic nature of osteopathic medicine.